 What you can do with the cash

-Qualified borrowers can use cash proceeds from their refinance to make home upgrades, pay down high-interest loans and credit cards, take a vacation, or for any other purpose.
+Qualified borrowers can use cash from their refinance to make home upgrades, pay down high-interest loans and credit cards, take a vacation, or for any other purpose.

 Benefits of the VA cash-out refinance

-The VA offers some special privileges with a cash-out refinance as it does with home purchase loans.
-Some of the benefits include:
+The VA offers some special privileges with a cash-out refinance — just as it does with home purchase loans.

 - No out-of-pocket closing costs.
-Loans can be structured to include all closing costs into the new loan amount, so no cash is required at closing.
+Loans can be structured to include all closing costs into the new loan amount, so no cash is required at closing

 How the VA cash-out refinance works